MicrosoftDocs/cpp-docs/docs/mfc/customizing-the-appearance-of-a-toolbar-control.md

 -   `TBSTYLE_TOOLTIPS` Creates a tool tip control that an application can use to display descriptive text for the buttons in the toolbar.

- For a complete listing of toolbar styles and extended styles, see [Toolbar Control and Button Styles](http://msdn.microsoft.com/library/windows/desktop/bb760439) and [Toolbar Extended Styles](http://msdn.microsoft.com/library/windows/desktop/bb760430) in the [!INCLUDE[winSDK](../atl/includes/winsdk_md.md)].
+ For a complete listing of toolbar styles and extended styles, see [Toolbar Control and Button Styles](http://msdn.microsoft.com/library/windows/desktop/bb760439) and [Toolbar Extended Styles](http://msdn.microsoft.com/library/windows/desktop/bb760430) in the Windows SDK.

 ## See Also
  [Using CToolBarCtrl](../mfc/using-ctoolbarctrl.md)